-Finally, we continuously monitor NEA's top management challenges and noted that the NEA continues to make progress in addressing these challenges, and is quick and strategic in responding to new challenges as they occur.
-In terms of new challenges, NEA has demonstrated its ability to effectively steward increased funding over the past three years.
-NEA also faces an enhanced role in President Biden's Executive Order #14084, which includes a whole-of-government approach for advancing the arts, the humanities, and museum and library services.
-We will include a more thorough discussion of this and other challenges in our next semiannual report.
+Finally, we continuously monitored NEA's top management challenges and noted that the NEA continues to make progress in addressing these challenges, and is quick and strategic in responding to new challenges as they occur.
+In terms of new challenges, NEA continues to demonstrate its ability to effectively steward increased funding received over the past three years.
+NEA also has continued to make progress addressing its enhanced role in President Biden's Executive Order #14084, which includes a whole-of-government approach for advancing the arts, the humanities, and museum and library services.

 I applaud the NEA and the OIG staff for continuing to press forward and effectively work together to deliver our respective missions in a high-quality manner.
-The value-added work that the OIG accomplished this period is due to my staff's commitment to excellence, continued growth, and dedication; along with the support of the NEA Chair and her staff.
-We will continue to work with the NEA Chair and staff to promote economy, efficiency, and effectiveness while helping to ensure integrity, excellence, and value in the delivery of NEA's mission.
+The value-added work that the NEA and OIG accomplished this period is due to their commitment, leadership, and effectiveness; while helping to ensure integrity, excellence, and value in the delivery of NEA's mission.